Codecademy/docs/content/python/concepts/built-in-functions/terms/eval/eval.md

 > **Note:** While using the `globals` argument overrides the user defined variables available, if it doesn't specify a value for the `__builtins__` key, then a reference for it is automatically added so that `eval()` will have access to all of Python's built-in names when evaluating `expression`.
 >
-> **Note:** `eval()` doesn't work with compound statements or assignment operations.
+> **Note:** `eval()` does not support keyword arguments and it doesn't work on compound statements or assignment operations.
 It only works with expressions that can be evaluated to be equal to some value.

 ## Examples